MicrosoftDocs/power-platform/power-platform/admin/enable-profile-card.md

 ## Prerequisites

-The following settings/environment are required for profile cards to be enabled in Dynamics 365 for Customer Engagement apps.
+The following settings/environment are required for profile cards to be enabled in Dynamics 365 apps.

 1. Office 365 (Exchange Online)
 2. Dynamics 365 Unified Interface Build 9.1.0.4626 or higher